What is Carburetor?- Definition, Types & How it works

 • Down-draft type carburetors

 #1.
-Up-draft type carburetors.
+Updraft type carburetors.

 #2.
 Down-draft Carburetors.